Pregnancy & Weight Loss Surgery

 9- Child is At Lower Risk of Asthma

 Children born to obese mothers have an increased risk of breathing issues like asthma.
-Based on observations, this risk continues all the way to age four.
+Based on observations, this risk continues to age four.
 Achieving a healthy weight following weight loss surgery lowers this risk significantly.

 10- Lower Risk of Cancer

-Studies are now showing that bariatric procedures can reduce your risk of developing cancer, including female cancers such as breast, ovarian, vaginal, vulvar, and endometrial cancers.
+Studies show that bariatric procedures can reduce your risk of developing cancer, including female cancers such as breast, ovarian, vaginal, vulvar, and endometrial cancers.
 This means that weight loss surgery can improve your quality of life.
 It will help you live a longer life as well.
 This is important for mothers who desperately want to watch their children grow up long into the future.

 Women of childbearing age represent around 31% to 36% of all patients undergoing weight loss surgery.
-Numerous studies have shown a relation toward healthier pregnancies and births following bariatric procedures like the gastric sleeve and the gastric bypass.
-Both mother and child can benefit from a bariatric procedure, as long as enough time elapses between the surgery and the time the woman conceives.
+Numerous studies have shown a relationship between healthier pregnancies and births following bariatric procedures like gastric sleeve and gastric bypass.
+Both mother and child can benefit from a bariatric procedure if enough time elapses between the surgery and the time the woman conceives.

 This is good news if you are currently obese and thinking about conceiving.
 Still, every woman is different.
 Learn if you are a good candidate for weight loss surgery and if having a procedure like the gastric sleeve would benefit you and your future children by scheduling a consultation with Dr. Babak Moeinolmolki of Healthy Life Bariatrics.
 If you are considering becoming pregnant, discussing surgery and its positive outcomes could be one of the most important decisions you ever make.
 Call today to discuss a time that might be right for you – (310)807-1735.